lems01/client-server-mysql/README.md

 +----+-------+
 ```

----

-## 🔒 Security Best Practices
-- Do **not** expose port 3306 to the public internet unless necessary.
-- Use **private IPs** for communication within the VPC.
-- Implement **SSL encryption** for secure data transfer.
-- Use **strong passwords** for database users.

----

 ## 📌 Conclusion
-You have successfully implemented a **client-server architecture using MySQL DBMS on AWS EC2**.
-This setup can be extended to more complex applications where web servers, app servers, and databases communicate securely in a distributed environment.
+You have successfully implemented a simple **client-server architecture using MySQL DBMS on AWS EC2**.